laneboysrc/rc-headless-transmitter/README.md

 This project would not have been possible without the author being able to stand on the shoulders of giants:

 ### Deviation

 http://deviationtx.com/

-A replacement firmware designed primarily for the Walkera Devo® series RC Transmitters.
+A replacement firmware designed primarily for the Walkera Devo series RC Transmitters.

 ### ER9X